Getting started

 • Analyze your own project’s data

-• Aggregate data from across projects or countries
+• Aggregate data from across projects, sites, or countries

 • Conduct regional comparisons